-(Full recipe and instructions can be found in the recipe card at the end of this page)
+(Full recipe and instructions are in the recipe card at the end of this page)

-First add your dry ingredients (flaked coconut, cashews, cinnamon, ginger, salt) to a food processor and blitz them until they form an even light crumb consistency - this will ensure you don't have lumps of coconut or nuts in the finished cake.
+First add your dry ingredients (which in this case are toasted coconut, cashews, cinnamon, ginger, and sea salt) to a food processor and blitz them until they form an even light crumb consistency - this will ensure you don't have lumps of coconut or nuts in the finished cake.

-Next add in the wet ingredients (dates, orange zest) and blend for about a minute to form a dough.
-Then add in the grated carrot and blend for another thirty seconds or so to combine all of the ingredients.
-Check the consistency, if very wet, add all of the coconut flour and blend to combine.
+Next add in the wet ingredients (dates, and orange zest) and blend for about a minute to form a dough.
+Followed by adding in the grated carrot, blend for another thirty seconds or so to combine all of the ingredients.
+Check the consistency at this stage, if the dough is very wet, add all of the coconut flour and blend to combine.
 Depending on how moist it is you can add less of the coconut flour.

-Line the bottom of a 7″ cake tin with removable base with some parchment paper.
+Line the bottom of a 7" cake tin with a removable base with some parchment paper.
 Press the dough into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass.
 Place in the freezer while you prepare the filling.

-For the filling, simply add all of the ingredients to a blender and blitz until smooth and creamy.
-Pour the filling into the cake tin and tap the tin on your work surface to remove any air bubbles.
+For the carrot cheesecake filling, simply add all of the ingredients to a blender and blitz until they are smooth and creamy.
+Pour the cheesecake mixture into the cake tin on top of the raw carrot cake layer, and tap the tin on your work surface to remove any air bubbles.
 Place in the freezer for a minimum of 4 hours or until set.

 Once set, remove the cake from the tin whilst still frozen.
+This helps to get a nice smooth finish to the sides of the cake pan, it also avoids having to use cooking spray or additional parchment to line the sides of the pan.
 You can use a blowtorch or a damp warm cloth to gently heat up the sides which will make it easier to remove the cake.

 If you'd like to add some fancy carrot swirls as a festive decoration for your cake, I'd recommend using this method as it will make them easier to roll as well as tastier!